 By default, the registrar will check if the domain name is available or taken.
 It will show you the prices for different domain name extensions if it is available.
 Note that a domain name might be available with one domain name extension and be taken with another.

 If your domain name is available with your preferred extension, you can register the domain name.
 Take a good look at the checkout page.
 Some domain name registrars will offer you extra features like WHOIS privacy protection and auto-renewal.

 Some of those features are enabled by default and have fees attached.
 Enable the features you want and disable the ones you don’t need.
 After that, put in your card information and make payment.
 Once the payment goes through, the domain name becomes yours.

 Your domain name is your website’s address.
 A simple address is simple to remember and follow.
 A complicated address can lead your visitors to the middle of nowhere – or a competitor’s website.

 That is why many people are willing to spend hundreds of thousands of dollars for the right domain.
 Domain names such as business.com have sold for millions of pounds.

-Check out the table of prices from some of the best domain name registrars below for ideas on how much Top Level Domains (TLD’s) cost.
+Check out the prices table from some of the best domain name registrars below for ideas on how much Top Level Domains (TLD’s) cost.

 |Popular Domain Registrars||.com||.co.uk||.org||.net|